jphouminh71/CSCI3757_OperatingSystems/PA-Three/PA3/README.md

 # BUG LIST

+    * when you have zero input files, the program segfaults

+                Resolved bugs
     * When you are given a bunch of bogus filenames, the programs freezes.
 FIXED
     * Segfault when number of requestor threads is >= resolver threads.
         - signal vs broadcast?